PTV-Mobility/PTV-Flows-tutorials/python/network api/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the  LICENSE at https://github.com/PTV-Mobility/PTV-Flows-tutorials/blob/19da1c7a603f988ffd806fa0425dd7ae9902ab08/LICENSE  for details.